Part 1: Aiming For Euphoria With ALA Chelation

 - Some try to chelate while still having amalgams or other mercury exposure.

 - Some start the doses too high.
 In fact, the original high-end of Cutler’s dose range may have been too high.
-He has since addressed this.
+He since addressed that.

 - Some try to raise the doses too quickly — it is tempting to think increasing the dose will get more mercury out but this is not true!
 This may be because the body can only handle chelating what it is able to eliminate without getting backed up.